 There are obviously also a number of challenges:

 Project monitoring and tracking.
 This is discussed in Section 2.3.2.
 The challenge is to keep an overview of the progress for provisioning an integrated data processing pipeline which depends on multiple development teams.
+This challenge is directly related to risks 17 and 18 in Appendix A. Configuration change management and continuous integration for the entire pipeline (particularly the interfaces) are considered to be vital tools for this.

 Lack of experience with commissioning.
 The team as such has little experience with commissioning of real neutron scattering instruments.
 The IDSs therefore seek to engage with existing commissioning projects such as AMOR at PSI or ILL when they resume operations.
 The aforementioned detector tests also play a vital role in this regard.